Dana94/2019-website/blog/2020-11-06-deleting-a-persistent-folder.md

 tags: ['command-line']
 ---

-A while ago I was renaming a folder and accidentally created an invalid name that caused the directory to be unknown to the computer thus unable to change the name or delete it with the "delete" key.
+A while ago I was renaming a folder and accidentally created an invalid name that caused the directory to be unknown to the computer thus unable to change the name or delete it.

 While googling solutions, I came across a way to delete the directory using the command-line.
 The `rd` command is used to delete a directory using the `/s` parameter to delete all subdirectories.